For decades, the newspaper classified ads were one of the most important sources of leads for most job seekers.

 The Internet has provided us with many new options and opportunities for job searchers and has also created new hazards.

-Classified Job and Employment Ads
+Classified Jobs and Help Wanted Ads

 In addition to the print newspaper, we have many more options today.